Canadian Securities Institute: Designations

 The Canadian Securities Institute offers these specialized designations and distinctions:

 PFP – Personal Financial Planner

 Comprehensive financial advice designation prevalent in financial institutions.
 It is recognized across Canada except Quebec and is accredited under ISO 17024*.
 (CSI also provides the education that meets Quebec's provincial requirements and leads to the IQPF Financial Planning Exam and to earning the Financial Planner (Pl.
 Fin.) designation.)

 CIM – Chartered Investment Manager

 Designation enabling investment professionals to meet regulatory requirements for providing discretionary portfolio management services in Canada.

-CSWP – Chartered Strategic Wealth Professional
+Certified International Wealth Manager (CIWM)

-Designation for investment advisors, financial advisors, financial planners and life insurance specialists, working within a securities firm, bank, or a financial planning organization who provide financial counsel to affluent clients (formerly known as Ch.P.
-Strategic Wealth).
+Designation for investment advisors, financial advisors, financial planners and life insurance specialists, working within a securities firm, bank, or a financial planning organization who provide financial counsel to affluent clients.

 Fellow of Canadian Securities Institute (FCSI)

 This is the highest credential and honour bestowed by the Canadian Securities Institute.
 At the end of 2012, the Fellow of CSI was held in good standing by 3,469 financial services professionals.
 A maximum of two individuals per year may be awarded an honorary FCSI.